 Top View Of Ice Cream In Cup

-You get net carbs after subtracting dietary fibers and some sugar alcohols, like erythritol and xylitol, from total carbs.
+You get net carbs after subtracting dietary fibers and sugar alcohols, like erythritol and xylitol, from total carbs.
 They’re broken down into glucose, or blood sugar, which your body absorbs completely.

 How Does Breyers Carb Smart Ice Cream Compare to Regular Ice Cream?